 - Finally, read the first and last sentences of each paragraph.
 Write anything you need to here.

-Why do it like this?
+Why should you do it like this?
 A few different reasons: First, you’re optimizing your study time.
 What if you have 50 minutes to read and it takes you 24 minutes to read every word in the first section?
 There’s a good chance you may not make it to the end of the chapter.
 Secondly, you’re giving your brain a chance to “see the big picture” and helping it organize the information more effectively.
 Finally, you’re keeping yourself engaged by actively participating in your reading instead of getting bored and zoning out.

 ALSO, think about this: Where do you put the most important information when YOU’RE WRITING a paper?
 You summarize what your paper is about in the first and last paragraphs, right?
 Then, you write a new paragraph about each big point you’re trying to make.
 Finally, you begin and end each paragraph with a sentence explaining its big point.
-So does the author.
+So does the textbook author.
 The middle of all of those middle paragraphs can probably afford to be skipped (unless you see a bold definition)!

 WAY more sanitary than covering a dirty old book with gummy bears! :)Do you ever have a difficult time doing your assigned reading?
 Have you developed any strategies to get through it more quickly?
 If so, how has it helped?